The History of Edible Flowers

 Below is a list of some of our favorite flowers that taste great:

-Part of the daisy family, they are usually yellow, orange or brown flowers.
-They have spicy, tangy or peppery flavors that resemble saffron.
+Marigold - Part of the daisy family, they are usually yellow, orange, or brown flowers.
+They have spicy, tangy, or peppery flavors that resemble saffron.

-This common culinary additive is the perfect garnish to any spring or summer salad.
-Popular addition to many Italian dishes or try to mix it up with a little Thai basil in your favorite Thai soup, stir fry, or curry.
-In the peak of summer, look our for cool varieties of lemon and chocolate basil.
+Basil - This common culinary additive is the perfect garnish to any spring or summer salad.
+A popular addition to many Italian dishes or try to mix it up with a little Thai basil in your favorite Thai soup, stir fry, or curry.
+In the peak of summer, look for cool varieties of lemon and chocolate basil.

-The leaves, petals, hips and buds of the rose are edible.
+Roses - The leaves, petals, hips and buds of the rose are edible.
 Try adding roses to a container of water and allowing it to sit.
-Like the Ancient Greeks, rose water is the perfect floral infused tonic to add to your favorite spring cocktail.
+Like the Ancient Greeks, rose water is the perfect floral-infused tonic to add to your favorite spring cocktail.

-Perhaps the best-known ingredient in canned pickles in your grocery aisles.
+Dill - Perhaps the best-known ingredient in canned pickles in your grocery aisles.
 Dill makes a great addition to any cured salmon or tuna.
-Try adding it to your next batch of fire roasted potatoes for another blast of delicious flavor.
+Try adding it to your next batch of fire-roasted potatoes for another blast of delicious flavor.

-This yellow flower resonates simplistic beauty and is also a great wine making ingredient.
+This yellow flower resonates with simplistic beauty and is also a great winemaking ingredient.
 Here is a great Dandelion Wine recipe to try.